 When you implement DNS protection and content filtering like DNSFilter, this is done through the DNS resolver.

 In some cases, DNS queries aren't directly prompted by something the user is doing.
 This occurs when a user doesn’t directly request a domain, but rather a domain that was requested needs other domains in order to function properly.
 In these instances, it’s a machine-generated DNS query.
-I wrote a blog about TikTok network usage that gives examples of how this works.
+This article on TikTok network usage gives examples of how this works.
 But even in these cases, DNSFilter will block malicious domains.

 So even if you never actively navigate to a malicious site, sites you access may attempt to send malicious requests.
 With a DNS security solution like DNSFilter, you’re protected by even these background queries.